LesFerch/WinSetView/doc/v3/Manual.md

 ### AppData Folder

-As of version 2.97, the **AppData** folder is dynamically created from the **Defaults** folder.
+The **AppData** folder is dynamically created from the **Defaults** folder.
 If an **AppData** folder already exists, only missing files are copied from **Defaults**.
 This allows a new version of the WinSetView folder to be copied over an old version without risk of overwriting existing user's WinSetView settings.

 This folder contains INI files which hold the options selected with the WinSetView interface.
 Due to the folder type and column heading (property) lists differing among Windows versions, there are separate INI files for Windows 7, 8, and 10.
 Windows 11 uses the same settings file as Windows 10.